yijiangh/choreo/framefab_robot/abb/framefab_irb6600/framefab_irb6600_support/doc/ikfast_tutorial.rst

 `Yijiang Huang's post <https://github.com/ros-industrial-consortium/descartes/issues/210>`_ on `Descartes <https://github.com/ros-industrial-consortium/descartes/issues>`_ package's github issue initiated the (re-)creation of this tutorial.

+**Correction** :

+ROS-Kinetic Moveit does have an more updated ik tutorial: `link <http://docs.ros.org/kinetic/api/moveit_tutorials/html/doc/ikfast_tutorial.html>`_.
+However, the tutorial does not have enough example to exemplify the ikfast generation for 7 dof (especially 6 dof + linear track) setting.
+This tutorial means to complement this missing part.

 What is IKFast?
 ^^^^^^^^^^^^^^^
 *From Wikipedia:*